bogdangavril/BHMLAI-Capstone/README.md

 3. What are the top features that influence the prediction?
 4. Is the model accurate enough?
 What is missing, how can I improve the data set and the analysis as next steps?

-#### The overall objective is to find the best prediction model that can tell the duration of a new project.
+##### The overall objective is to find the best prediction model that can predict the duration of a new project.

 ### Data Sources
 I will use PCB design projects data collected from various places and periods of time.